spryker/documentation/Code releases 05.20/aa6fc9f2-bc2f-4b54-8caa-edff5b27b206.md

 When you get the general understanding of the Pages/Widgets concept, its time to investigate how the *Pages* module looks like, why and how the module can be extended.

 ### Page Module Appearance and Pages Extension
-A Page module typically contains a `ControllerProvider` plugin for routing (see [URL Routing](https://documentation.spryker.com/docs/yves-url-routing)) and some Controllers with their twig templates (see [Controllers and Actions](https://documentation.spryker.com/docs/yves-controllers-actions)).
+A Page module typically contains a `RouteProviderPlugin` plugin for routing (see [URL Routing](https://documentation.spryker.com/docs/yves-url-routing)) and some Controllers with their twig templates (see [Controllers and Actions](https://documentation.spryker.com/docs/yves-controllers-actions)).
 The implementation scope of a *Page* module should be decided individually, depending on its need of re-usability.

 @(Info)()(The more generic a Page module is the more it can be reused, but also it needs more extension points this way.)